-Sophia Fraser, a Young Figure Skating Star in Switzerland
+Sophia Fraser, a Rising Star Of Swiss Figure Skating

 SUISSEPIC continues to discover talented individuals across Switzerland.
 We had the opportunity to meet a young figure skater named Sophia Fraser, who recently won the 2019 Swiss Youth Championships.

 Sophia Fraser: I started skating when I was 5 years old.
 My mum signed me up for a Kinderkurs (children’s course) at the Bossard Arena in Zug.
 I did it once a week in the evenings, and I really liked it.
 I started skating more seriously when I was 7 years old.

 SUISSEPIC: Do you remember your first competition?

 Sophia Fraser: My first competition was the Pilatus Cup in Lucerne.
 I was wearing a bright-colored one-piece suit, and it was the prettiest costume at the competition.